andrewgreenhill/ag_agworld_accessory/README.md

 That simulates a login, getting a random user avatar,
 then simulates getting Agworld data for that user, for a company, farms and fields.

-Note: The data for fields has been supplemented for a property for weather station, except for tomatoes where that was intentionally left missing.
+Note: The fields data has been supplemented by the addition of a 'weather station' property, except for tomatoes where that was intentionally left missing.
 Also the farm "Pasture" intentionally has no fields.

 ### Click Weather